kraltendorf/HopBox/README.md

 ## This respository contains:

 ### Data
-image weights, dry matter data
+image weights, dry matter data, and the output from the HopBox pipeline

 ### Output
-all output produced by the pipeline
+all output produced from the analysis of the phenotypic data resulting from the HopBox pipeline

 ### Resources
 materials list and instructions for making your own hop box using readily available materials